TheresaLui/SelfHelpContent_v2/articles/problemscopingques.media/problemscopingques-media-quota-assets.md

             "id": "quota_assets_increase",
             "order": 3,
             "controlType": "dropdown",
-            "displayLabel": "Approximately many total Assets do you need for your account?", "watermarkText": "Select a value",
+            "displayLabel": "Approximately how many total Assets do you need for your account?", "watermarkText": "Select a value",
             "dropdownOptions": [
                 {